 I cannot come into the Library in person.
 Can I still borrow items?

 Yes.
-We can post items to you by Special Delivery.
+We can post items to you by First Class post or Special Delivery if needed urgently.
 We ask that you pay for the postage so an invoice will be enclosed.
 Contact us to order items.
 Alternatively Fellows may send someone to collect books on their behalf by prior arrangement.

 How many items may I borrow?